w3woody/OCTools/README.md

 A suite of tools which serve as a plug-in replacement for yacc and lex.
-The goal is to provide a (roughly) source compatible tool which can convert yacc and lex grammars into Objective C output for building parsers that run on MacOS and iOS.
+The goal is to provide a (roughly) source compatible tool which can convert yacc and lex grammars into Objective C or C++ for building parsers that run on MacOS and iOS.

 The suite of tools include: